amin-nejat/homepage/content/project/Taaghche/index.md

 slides: example
 ---

-Gramophone is an iOS music marketplace for both iPhone and iPad.
-Users can search for Iranian music, download them and listen to them through it's integrated player.
+Taaghche is an iOS E-book marketplace along with an integrated pdf reader that allows its users to download and read Iranian E-books.
 Project for Hasin Company.
 Implemented in Objective-C using Cocoa framework for graphics and SQLite for database system.